Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

-Prostitution is a serious crime in Texas and is considered a problem in and around Amarillo.
-Even so, while prostitution is subject to strict penalties, it is often the case that the person offering payment for a sex act is actually the one who ends up in greater legal trouble.
+.Solicitation and Prostitution is a serious crime in Texas and is considered a problem in and around Amarillo.
+Even so, prostitution is subject to strict penalties.
+It is often the case that the person offering payment for a sex act is actually the one who ends up in greater legal trouble.

-If you or a loved one have been charged with soliciting prostitution in Texas, you will need the assistance of an experienced Amarillo solicitation lawyer who can work to keep your record clear and protect or restore your reputation in your community.
+If you or a loved one have been charged with soliciting prostitution in Texas.
+You will need the assistance of an experienced Amarillo solicitation lawyer who can work to keep your record clear.
+As well as protect or restore your reputation in your community.
 Speak with a qualified criminal lawyer that can work relentlessly to build you a solid defense.

 Legal Definition of Solicitation

 Solicitation of prostitution in Texas is simply defined as agreeing to exchange money for a sex act and then taking a step in furtherance of that act.
 In other words, no sex act needs to take place in order to be charged with or convicted of solicitation of prostitution.